ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 =============

 These tests exercise the ``winrm`` connection plugin and Windows modules.
-You'll need to define an inventory with a remote Windows 2008 or 2012 Server to use for testing, and enable PowerShell Remoting to continue.
+You'll need to define an inventory with a remote Windows Server to use for testing, and enable PowerShell Remoting to continue.

 Running these tests may result in changes to your Windows host, so don't run them against a production/critical Windows environment.